HorizenOfficial/developer-horizen-global/docs/introduction/Base-App.rst

 The SidechainCoreTransaction is the transaction which can send coins inside a sidechain, create forging stakes, or perform withdrawal requests (i.e. send coins back to the mainchain).

-All custom transaction inherited from SidechainTransaction.
-SidechainNoncedTransaction - class that help to deal with output boxes nonces.
-AbstractRegularTransaction is class helps to deal with ZenBoxes.
+All custom transactions inherited from SidechainTransaction.
+SidechainNoncedTransaction - a class that helps to deal with output Boxes nonces.
+AbstractRegularTransaction is a class that helps to deal with ZenBoxes.
 These classes can be extended to support custom logic operations.
-For example, if we think about a real-estate sidechain, we can tokenize some private property as a specific Box using AbstractRegularTransaction.
+For example, if we think about a real estate sidechain, we can tokenize private property as a specific Box using AbstractRegularTransaction.
 Please refer to the SDK extensions for more details.

 Serialization